quicwg/wg-materials/ietf101/minutes.md

 Ian: I wanted to reiterate that sending fewer acks can induce about a 25% level of noise to the RTT estimate.
 If we do this, I want it to be good enough to be a useful signal.
 I'd rather have this be useful—so have the packet number in the clear, or have two bits in the packet.
 Speaking with implementors and operators, there are mixed opinions.
 Lots of yeses, noes, and maybes.
 If this is v1, it will be a pain in the future.
 We should go in the direction Jana was indicating.
 I want an experimental draft from Brian that uses many bits to make this more useful, and see what happens.
 Use all 5 bits.
 This seems like server push—a cool idea we think could be useful, but we shouldn't have added to v1.
 We shouldn't build anything we don't think is absolutely useful.
 Those who want to do this, do experiments.

 Marcus: We took QUIC stacks at the hackathon and got really nice measurement results, and clear benefits.
-Based on the probibalistic opt-in, the operators will have to be flexible from the beginning.
+Based on the probabilistic opt-in, the operators will have to be flexible from the beginning.

 Manasi: I understand this from the point of view of a client endpoint, but there are other ways to understand the RTT.
 I suggest we spend more time understanding the value of this.

 ekr: My understanding is that if we encrypt the packet number, we do need a vec.

 Brian: Yes, to get good signal when the network degrades.

 ekr: And that's presumably when you want it.

 Brian: There are other scenarios, but yes.

 ekr: If I were given only two choices, between one spin bit and two, but with encrypted packet numbers, I would choose the latter!
 I took a little look at where this would go.. we have five fixed bits in the short header; adding the vec does cut into the flexibility of the bits we have left.
 If we need more bits, we're not in a great situation.
 We better be sure that it works before we add it.
 The vec seems un-baked to me right now.
 If it turns out that it sucks, then we'll be sad we used the space for it.
 Sorry to kick the can down the road, but I find it hard to decide now.

 Spencer: As AD, I've been mostly hands-off.
 I have a couple questions.
 Please hum if you think this is research, or engineering.

 Brian: Putting a signal on packets in engineering; the basic measurement is engineering; the possible field of things to do with the measurements is research.

 Ted: The choice between explicit and implicit signals is architecture.

 mnot: Please return to the queue...

 Spencer: Please hum if you think this is engineering (strong hum, mainly on one side); research (definitely less, but not trivial, other side of the room).

 Marten: QUIC is not the only UDP based protocol out there.
 The only thing to identify a QUIC short header is a 0 in the first bit, so a middle box will have to guess based on one bit.
 What does this mean for other protocols on UDP?